How to get Medicare and Health Insurance to Help Pay for Eyelid Surgery

 How Much Will Eyelid Surgery Cost if Self-Funded?

 The costs vary for upper or lower eyelid surgery.
-When the procedure is performed on both the upper and lower eyelids the fees are higher.
+When the procedure is performed on both the upper and lower eyelids, the fees are higher.
 Visit the surgery pricing page for more information.

 The cost of eyelid surgery varies based on your geographical location, experience and expertise of the surgeon, the hospital facility, and your unique case.
 It is primarily due to the fact that eyelid surgery is a highly customised procedure and people get it done due to different reasons.
-You can contact Dr Turner’s team for an estimate or come for a consultation to get a quote.
-We will also help you understand the costs and risks associated with the surgery.
-Our team can also help you access your eligibility for coverage by MBS or your health fund.

-In order to access your eligibility to claim a Medicare rebate for your Eyelid Surgery, visit your GP or other specialist and ask for a referral to Dr Turner.
+In order to check your eligibility to claim a Medicare rebate for your Eyelid Surgery, visit your GP or other specialist and ask for a referral to Dr Turner.
 You will need a valid referral at the time of surgery.
 A GP referral lasts for 12 months.

 You can also speak to our knowledgeable Patient Care Team, who are available to answer your questions.